 Let them cool for about 3-4 hours before using.
 They will harden into a solid form.

 How To Use Solid Perfume:

 Keep solid perfume in a cool place.
 If left in the sun or someplace warm, they will melt!

-When you make your solid perfume in this handy dandy empty lip balm containers, they are so easy to just rub on.
+When you make your solid perfume in this handy dandy empty lip balm containers, they are so easy to just rub on dry skin.
 You can take off the lid, roll up the solid and then swipe over places like your collarbones, you wrists, and behind your ears.
-It leaves a thin layer and distributes the scent in a gentle way.
+It leaves a small amount in a thin layer and distributes the solid scent in a gentle way.